ramanagali/hello-world-py/CICD.md

 - Leverage opensource troubleshooting and monitoring tool “botkube” which helps to provide live event alerts namespaces and events.

+### Monitoring and Runtime Security
+- Coralogix monitors the web application’s UI for errors, performance, and logs

 ### Setup Prometheus Server & Grafana Operator to monitor Kubernetes workloads

 - Setup Prometheus & Grafana Operator framework in dedicated monitoring server/cluster
 - Monitor metrics, time series data
 - Configure scrape targets and service discovery for audit, history and monitoring purpose

+### SSL Certification and Application Access
+- SSL certificates are installed to secure web application access.

+### Application Penetration Testing
+- A manual penetration test using Burp Suite Professional is performed to identify any vulnerabilities that automated tests may have missed